 It is important to collect and analyse process outcomes for usual practice and for both testing strategies, as failure to detect differences in early-onset sepsis may be due to poor compliance with the processes, rather than an intrinsic problem with the tests.
 It will also be important to measure any change in maternal IAP provision and/or neonatal care arising from the strategy allocated.
-These outcomes will be collected in a consecutive sample of 100 women per site, who have delivered at gestational age $\geq$ 32 weeks, excluding women who have elective Caesarean births (rapid test sites).
+These outcomes will be collected in a consecutive sample of at least 100 women per site, who have delivered at gestational age ≥32 weeks, excluding Page 18 of 66 GBS3_Protocol_Final Version 6.0_13Dec2023 women who have elective Caesarean births (rapid test sites).
 Key parameters that will determine feasibility and overall effectiveness of the risk based strategy and the two testing groups will include: